leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 ### Memory

 * Our ability to store, recall, and recognize information.
-* We expect it to work and only notice when if fails.
+* We expect it to work and only notice when it fails.
-* We depend in our devices to store information for us to extend our momory.
+* We depend on our devices to store information for us to extend our memory.

 #### Three stages of memory